hern42/LinuxNerding/README.md

   - unrar (and additionally unrar-free, not entirely sure of the difference but whatever...)
   - grsync (note: eventually I'll need to learn how to use rsync period, to be able to synch via ssh...)
   - kitty (some weird terminal with funky capabilities such as tabbing and splitting, not entirely sure how to use it but it looks cool)
+  - tmux (in the same vein as kitty)
   - MidnightCommander (aka mc, because Thunar, XFCE's file manager, is nice but lacks a double panel option...)

 - Graphics